1. Development of the WPAI

 5. Reformatting the questionnaire:

 The WPAI can be reformatted (e.g., different font, boxes or blanks) to make it consistent with other instruments used in a study or for electronic entry.
 (See for example electronic entry.)
 Instructions to the subject for marking responses should be revised accordingly.
-However, users should be aware that such changes may potentially affect the questionnaire's performance.
+However, users should be aware that such changes may potentially affect the questionnaire's performance and validity.

 The WPAI:SHP varies by the disease/condition of interest and has been translated for several diseases.
 For each new disease/condition the existing language template (if available) is used to create a disease specific version and the translation and harmonization process is repeated.
 In this way, the standardization of the translation from disease to disease is insured and researchers can reference current and future validation work in support of their methodology.
+If a new language version is needed, researchers are strongly advised to contact one of the experieinced WPAI translation companies noted in the Translation section.
 See WPAI Translations.

 7. Classroom Impairment: